 - Location: Massachusetts

-Drivers with Disabilities in MassachusettsCompare Car Insurance Rates in 3 Easy Steps
+Drivers with Disabilities in MassachusettsCompare Car Insurance Rates in 3 Steps

-Massachusetts offers three options to disabled drivers that will allow them to qualify for handicapped parking and other privileges:
+Massachusetts offers the following options to disabled drivers that will allow them to qualify for handicapped parking and other privileges:

 - Disability plates: Disability plates are issued only to people with disabilities who own vehicles and have their names on the vehicle titles, or to parents, spouses or legal guardians of family members with disabilities.